 7. Small Radii in Deep Pockets

-When designing deep pockets with small corner radii, consider the length-to-diameter ratio of the cutting tool.
-A general rule is to avoid situations where the cut depth exceeds eight times the tool diameter.
-Deeper cuts with small tools increase the risk of tool breakage and poor surface finish.
-By increasing corner radii in deep pockets, your part becomes more easily manufactured and more cost-effective.
+When designing deep pockets with small corner radii, it is important to consider the length-to-diameter ratio of the cutting tool.
+A common guideline is to avoid cut depths greater than eight times the tool diameter.
+Exceeding this ratio increases the risk of tool breakage, poor surface finish, and longer cycle times.
+Increasing corner radii makes parts easier and more cost-effective to machine.

 8. Radiused Areas That Require Blending